 Good news: materials that can make chip packets more environmentally friendly.

-According to an article, researchers have come up with a material that can replace the metallic film that chip packets have in order to make the recycling process easier.
+According to an article by Newscientist on chip packs, researchers have come up with a material that can replace the metallic film that chip packets have in order to make the recycling process easier.